emanzione/mhlab.tech/content/code/csharp-rust-and-unity/index.md

 #### Getting started

 I assume that you already know a little bit how to work with Rust and Cargo, so I will not speak about how to install the compiler and its environment.
+Also, I am working on Windows: the approach may be different for other platforms.

 I create a new lib project with `cargo init --lib` and specify in Cargo.toml that I want a dynamic library as output: